-To purchase Acronis True Image or Acronis True Image Cloud:
+To purchase Acronis True Image:

 - 1. Start True Image Personal. - 2.
 On the sidebar, click Account, and then click Upgrade.
 The built-in store opens. - 3.
 Select the license that you want to buy, and then click Buy now. - 4.
 Provide your payment information.